Assistance for Households Affected by the Security Crisis in the Center-North and Sahel regions of Burkina Faso (PAMAC)

 Water and sanitation (WASH): drilling of 4 boreholes, rehabilitation of a water tower, community awareness sessions and organization of a play, construction of family and community latrines, distribution of hygiene kits.

-Food security and nutrition: distribution of coupons / vouchers, nutritional assistance for young malnourished children, and pregnant and breastfeeding women, material support, awareness sessions on infant nutrition.
+Food security and nutrition: distribution of coupons / vouchers, direct distribution of food, nutritional assistance and pharmaceutical products for young, malnourished children and pregnant and breastfeeding women, material support, awareness sessions on infant nutrition.

 Disaster preparedness: emergency support in the event of a crisis.